Universal motor: Domestic appliances

 Operating at normal power line frequencies, universal motors are not often found in a range less than 1000 watts.
 Their high speed makes them useful for appliances such as blenders, vacuum cleaners, and hair dryers where high speed and light weight are desirable.
-They are also commonly used in portable power tools, such as drills, sanders, circular and jig saws, where the motor's characteristics work well.
+They are also commonly used in portable power tools, such as drills, sanders, circular saws, and jigsaws, where the motor's characteristics work well.
 An added benefit for power tools used by welders is that classic engine-driven welding machines may be a pure DC generator, and their auxiliary power receptacles will still be DC, even though a typical NEMA 5-15 household configuration.
-The DC power is fine for typical jobsite incandescent lighting and the universal motors in drills and grinders.
+The DC power is fine for typical jobsite (outmoded) incandescent lighting and the universal motors in some drills and grinders.
 Many vacuum cleaner and weed trimmer motors exceed 10,000 RPM, while many Dremel and similar miniature grinders exceed 30,000 RPM.

 Universal motors also lend themselves to electronic speed control and, as such, were an ideal choice for domestic washing machines.
-The motor can be used to agitate the drum (both forwards and in reverse) by switching the field winding with respect to the armature.
+The motor can be used to agitate the drum (both forward and in reverse) by switching the field winding with respect to the armature.
 The motor can also be run up to the high speeds required for the spin cycle.
 Nowadays, variable-frequency drive motors are more commonly used instead.